Bad Hair (2020 film): Plot

+African American slave lore.
+She goes to the salon, where the receptionist tells her the appointment won’t be for months so Anna approaches a hairdresser (Virgie herself) and makes a heartfelt plea.
+Virgie agrees to do her hair at the end of the day.
+While waiting, Anna has a nightmare.
+The process is painful and Anna faints.
+Virgie gives Anna a pink bottle of hair product and tells her never to let the weave get wet.

+Anna later runs into her idol, Sandra, whose weave got wet in the studio.
+Anna compliments her and tells her how much of a fan she is.

 Anna's new hair helps her succeed, getting her noticed by an old work flame, Julius.
 She expresses the desire to become the host of the countdown.
 Despite the VJs' reluctance to change to a more commercial appearance, Anna convinces them to sport the new weaves.
-However, she begins to notice strange phenomena, such as the hair moving on its own, intense hunger pangs, and dreams of hair being cut on a plantation.
-When her drunk landlord, Mr. Tannen, attempts to rape her, Anna's hair becomes active, and stabs him.
+She soon begins to notice strange phenomena such as the hair moving on its own, intense hunger pangs, and nightmares of hair being cut on a plantation.
+When her drunk landlord, Mr. Tannen, attempts to rape her, Anna's hair becomes active, and she stabs him.
 It then surges into the wound and drains Tannen of his blood, killing him.
 Anna is horrified.

 At a party, Zora asks cryptic questions about whether Anna is still using the hair product, leading her to suspect that Zora is similarly afflicted.
 She is confronted by Edna, who is disappointed by Anna selling out Culture's image and criticizes her weave as indicative of her lack of integrity.
 Anna is crushed when she learns that Zora has made herself host instead, and has been having an affair with Julius.
 When Anna later has sex with Julius, the hair possesses her, and she angrily stabs him.
 The hair feeds on his blood.